Market intelligence for international student recruitment from ICEF

 The power of data and narrative in building public support for international students

-- Increasingly, government policies about immigration blur the distinction between international students and other categories of migrants in an overarching goal of reducing net migration
+• Increasingly, government policies about immigration in some Big Four destinations blur the distinction between international students and other categories of migrants in an overarching goal of reducing net migration

-- But within the voting public, people tend to worry less about restricting the flow of international students than to stem the flow of low-skilled workers
+• But within the voting public, people tend to worry less about restricting the flow of international students than about stemming the flow of low-skilled workers

-- A recent study also shows how powerful narrative about immigration (e.g., media stories and government announcements) is in influencing public opinion
+• A recent study also shows how powerful narratives about immigration (e.g., media stories and government announcements) are in influencing public opinion

-ICEF Monitor has reported frequently in 2025 on a major trend in international education: students in emerging markets are aware of weaker public support for and tighter restrictions on immigration in a number of major study destinations.
-Some are turning to alternative destinations that feel more welcoming and that offer easier visa processes and affordability.
+In 2025, students in emerging markets have been aware of weaker public support for – and tighter restrictions on – immigration in a number of major study destinations.
+Some have been turning to alternative destinations that feel more welcoming and that offer easier visa processes and affordability.

-But immigration settings are never permanent, and research shows that significant voting blocs in key destination countries are both concerned about immigration levels and supportive of maintaining or increasing international student numbers.
+But immigration settings are never permanent, and research shows that substantial voting blocs in key destination countries are both concerned about immigration levels and supportive of maintaining or increasing international student numbers.
 In other words, they do not lump international students into general misgivings about immigration.
 This is important for educators to consider amidst increasingly strict visa settings that are impacting their ability to recruit overseas.
-If the voting public distinguishes between international students and other categories of migrants, it makes sense that policies should as well.
+If the voting public distinguishes between international students and other categories of migrants, it makes sense that governments should consider this in their policy-making.

 Today, we are reporting on research showing that: